Today’s Human Resources (HR) leader has a wonderful opportunity to make an important strategic contribution:

 So, what can Chief Human Resources Officers (CHROs) do to help their organizations excel?
 Here are some suggestions.

-Hire and Promote for Cultural Fit.
+- Hire and Promote for Cultural Fit.
 When you interview new talent, or are considering someone for a promotion, make his or her fit with your desired culture an explicit requirement.
-Write explicit culture requirements into job descriptions.
+Note that you also want diversity, equity, and inclusion, and cultural fit doesn’t mean uniformity or exclusion.
 Hire and promote slowly: in other words, only when you are confident of good cultural fit.

 By creating a high-performance culture, you will engage people, build trust, infuse meaning into people’s work, bring more joy into your workplace, and position the organization for greatness.

 Core Concept: Building, a high-performance culture of character is an unappreciated and underused way of helping organizations thrive.
 The CHRO should lead that effort.

 Bob and Gregg Vanourek, father and son, are co-authors of Triple Crown Leadership, a winner of the International Book Awards.
 Twitter: @TripleCrownLead, @GVanourek.
 Check out Gregg’s TEDx talk on “LIFE Entrepreneurship and Discover Mode.”